josephmontes/VAA/README.md

 ####  In all of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel per swing cross their league average thresholds is consistently around -4.5 degrees
 - The value -4.5 degrees will be used to differentiate above average vs. below average effectiveness for VAA on 4-Seam Fastballs
-   - The table below supports this value by showing the average wOBA on 4-Seam Fastballs above -4.5 degrees in VAA vs. below
+   - The table below supports this by displaying the average wOBA on 4-Seam Fastballs above -4.5 degrees in VAA (1) vs. below (0)
         - It also shows their frequency as a %

 ![Screenshot 2023-09-01 143713](https://github.com/josephmontes/VAA/assets/125607783/1725ff77-8eb9-4d14-a194-97914f342d37)